Creating Internal Tags

 - Click Apply

-📷 [Screenshot: Batch edit dialog with find/replace and offset options]
+📷 [UG-TAGS-INT-01] Batch edit dialog with find/replace and offset options

 Import/Export Tags